- Annual Fund

 Sunday: 8 a.m. to 12 p.m.

-Remember the Amherst College campus is hilly and programs are held in a variety of locations.
-We are unable to provide regular transportation between buildings and programs and walking between programs may prove challenging for some visitors.
+As you remember, the Amherst College campus is hilly.
+Programs are held in a variety of locations and unfortunately we are unable to provide regular transportation between buildings and programs.
 Alumni with mobility concerns can call 413-542-2313 before Reunion to discuss available services.

 On-campus housing is available Wednesday - Saturday nights.
 Rooms may be reserved when registering for Reunion online or on paper registration forms.
 Alumni and Parent Programs will make the housing assignments.
 Room assignments and keys are picked up by alumni when they arrive on campus.
 We do our best to house all classmates in the same dormitory (or set of dormitories).
 Actual room assignments will not be available until alumni arrive on campus.

-Reunion chairs will receive a form indicating how many people can be housed at headquarters and asking for a list of classmates who should be housed there if space allows.
-Most often the reunion chair and committee members elect to stay at headquarters if there is space.
+Reunion chairs will receive a form indicating how many people can be housed at headquarters and asking for a list of classmates who should be housed there as space allows.
+Most often the reunion chair and committee members elect to stay at headquarters.
 Others prefer to be where it might be quieter.
 Alumni staying at headquarters still need to register and pay for housing.
 The fee is waived for reunion chairs (no more than two per Reunion class) and their families.

 Reminder: Dormitory rooms are functional (extra-long twin size beds, sheets, towels, a pillow and a blanket are provided).
 There are no rooms with private baths.
 All dormitories and houses are non-smoking.
 The dormitories are not air-conditioned and we encourage guests to bring a fan and nightlight if necessary.

 Classmates who prefer to stay in local hotels or motels are advised to make their own arrangements well in advance.
-A list of area accommodations is available on our website or from Alumni and Parent Programs.
+A list of area accommodations is available on our website.

 The Alumni House

 The Alumni House Reception Center serves as the general Reunion headquarters.
 It is open from early morning until late at night and is used as a meeting place for many people.
 This is often the first place returning alumni go when they arrive on campus.
-They check in and pick up the final program, their individual class programs, and room keys if they are staying on campus.
-The Reception Center also functions as a general message center.
+They check in and pick up the final program, their individual class programs and room keys if they are staying on campus.

 The college cannot arrange for private babysitters.
 If families require a sitter, it is suggested they arrange for one to accompany them to reunion or use a source such as Care.com or Sittercity.com.
 (NOTE: Care.com and Sittercity.com are private for-profit businesses and are in no way affiliated with Amherst College.)

 The college offers a Children’s Reunion Evening Program for children ages 4-13.
-Learn more on the Reunion website, amherst.edu/go/reunion.
 The 15th, 20th and 25th Reunion classes often offer a wide variety of family-friendly activities on the Saturday of Reunion.
 The college also sponsors family activities including family swimming times at the pool.

 Security is an important issue because several classes have had items stolen from headquarters or program sites.
 The college cannot assume liability for such items, and the classes have had to cover the cost of replacement.

 A locked storage room is available in headquarters for each class, and keys will be given to the reunion chair.
-We strongly encourage you to use this room to secure kegs, liquor, DVD players, helium tanks or anything else you may have borrowed or rented for Reunion.
+We strongly encourage you to use this room to secure kegs, liquor, AV equipment, helium tanks or anything else you may have borrowed or rented for Reunion.
 You may wish to ask your class assistants to watch over the bar, souvenirs, etc. during the hours when headquarters are left unattended.
 Please also encourage classmates to keep their rooms locked at all times.
-There have been several personal thefts reported over the years.

 For meals not provided by your class, alumni can purchase buffet-style meals at Valentine Hall (except for Saturday dinner when class banquets are being held).
-Prices will be posted on the Web and published in the final Reunion brochure.
+Prices will be posted online and in the final Reunion brochure.
 Schwemm’s Gourmet Coffee House at Keefe Campus Center and Frost Café in the library are also open during Reunion.
 There is a complimentary Saturday Reunion luncheon on Valentine Quad for all classes.

 An Alcoholics Anonymous meeting is available on campus Friday and Saturday.
 There are also many meetings in the local area.
 Specific information will be provided in the final brochure.